 Friends of the Master is an additional organization set up to create and sustain housing communities of faith for parolees … called Friends of the Master House.
 Friends of the Master has roots in our Washtenaw County Catholic Jail Ministry.
 (PHOTOS)

 HISTORY RECORD of the establishment of Catholic Religious Services in the Washtenaw County Jail (WCJ).
 We give thanks to God and The Diocese of Lansing for hosting this enrichment session.
 Here’s the YouTube RECORDING of our Jail/Prison Ministry Zoom Call Nov 2020 … Our presenter was Father Matthew Palkowski, OFM Cap, who has been serving in the Philadelphia PA county jail system for about nine years.

 Dear Pastors and Donors:

 Contributions From Parishes Help Cover the Costs for Both of these Regional Ministries at the Huron Valley Women’s Correctional Prison and the Washtenaw County Jail.
 Our partnership between these two ministries facilitates the sharing of resources and ministers.
-Please consider making a contribution each year to the Catholic Ministry we provide, and, please encourage the faithful to pray and volunteer using the announcements provided here.
+Please consider making a contribution each year to this Catholic Ministry, and, please encourage the faithful to pray and volunteer.